Diese Seite auf Deutsch

 },

-The id consists of the add-on's key followed by a colon and an index number.
+The id consists of the addon's key followed by a colon and an index number.

 file is the name of the audio file inside the media folder.